 In 1980 the City of Valley was formed from four textile mill villages; Langdale, Riverview, Fairfax and Shawmut but its history dates back to the 1860s when textile mills were built along the Chattahoochee River.
 For over 100 years this area was dependent upon the textile industry for their way of life.
 The textile mills furnished towns with whatever they needed in the way of recreation, churches, stores, jobs, and schools.
 Today the City of Valley and surrounding areas are experiencing a rapid growth beginning with KIA coming to the area in 2009.
 The City has worked closely with the Chambers County Development Authority in bringing growth to Valley with a new Industrial park now home to WestRock Distribution Center and Four Star Freightliner.
-John Soules Foods will be opening in Valley the summer of 2021.
-Residential developers including Holland Homes have also started work on new housing developments in 2021.
+John Soules Foods opened in September 2021.
+They currently employ approximately 490 with plans for expansion.
+Holland Homes, a new development off Fairfax Bypass, currently has 3 smart homes available for purchase and plans to continue to develop the subdivision.

 Situated on an elevated site, this majestic building overlooks the historic Langdale Mill, which was built in 1866 and was the beginning of the textile village known as Langdale.